iTwin/itwinjs-core/docs/learning/ui/AugmentingUI.md

 ## Adding ToolButtons, Status Bar items, and Widgets to existing application frontstage

 A [UiItemsProvider]($appui-abstract) is used to provide items to insert into the UI of an existing stage.
-When constructing the stage the UiFramework code will request item definitions from the UiItemsProvider.
+When an App UI is constructing the stage, item definitions are request from all UiItemsProviders.
 These calls will always include the current frontstage's Id and usage.
-A package can use the info to decide which items to add.
+A package can use this info to determine which, if any, items to add to the stage.
 The stageId name's used by an application may not be useful unless the package is just used in a single host app where the stage names are known.
 The stageUsage value is also provided, this string is typically set to one of the standard [StageUsage]($appui-abstract) enum values.
+Also passed to each provider is the stage's applicationData.
+This allows the frontstage to specify a list of features that it is intended to support.

+One important note.
+When specifying an item via a UiItemsProvider please ensure that its Id is uniquely specified across all applications that may use items from the provider.
+One way to do this is to prefix the id with a string that represents the package.
+A common pattern is

 ### Adding a ToolButton

-Below is the UiItemsProvider function called when appui-react is populating toolbars.
+A UiItemsProvider can return an array of [CommonToolbarItem]($appui-abstract) that are used when populating the four different toolbars supported by App UI.
 The [ToolbarUsage]($appui-abstract) will indicate if the toolbar is on the left (content manipulation) or right (view navigation) of the application window.
 The [ToolbarOrientation]($appui-abstract) specifies if the toolbar is horizontal or vertical.
+The item priority determines the order of the tool button items within a group.
+A group priority can optionally be defined for the tools.
+If the group priority is defined, tools are placed into groups with a separator displayed when the group priority changes.
+The default value for group priority is zero.

+Below is the UiItemsProvider function called when appui-react is populating toolbars.

 ```ts
 public provideToolbarButtonItems(stageId: string, stageUsage: string,